Jitendra-Dash/Jitendra-Dash/README.md

 - 👋 Hi, I’m @Jitendra-Dash
 - 👀 I’m interested in machine learning and data science
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate machine learning and data science
+- 💞️ I’m looking to collaborate machine learning and data science work
 - 📫 How to reach me you can email at jdash862@gmail.com

 <!---